+Exam is given and submitted in ENGLISH ONLY.
 The course grade is based on individual assignments (50% of grade) and final written exam (50%).
-All written assignments, including the exam, are given and submitted in ENGLISH ONLY.
-Approval of all mandatory group and individual activities is a prerequisite to receiving a course grade.
+Approval of all mandatory group and individual assignments is a prerequisite to receiving a course grade.

-The total workload for the students is 300 hours.
+The total work load for the students will be 300 hours.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)